Oak Hill Academy

 The academic program is college preparatory and is organized on a 51-minute class period schedule.
 A maximum load is seven classes per day, culminating in a maximum of seven credits each year.

 Oak Hill Academy and Wytheville Community College have formed a partnership to provide our students an opportunity to take college courses during high school for dual credit.
 Students must exhibit outstanding academic performance in order to be eligible for these courses.
-These courses are identified with a CC (College Credit) on the Oak Hill transcript, and include Freshman Composition (6 hours), United States History (6 hours), Pre-Calculus (6 hours), and a variety of online college courses.
+These courses are identified with a CC (College Credit) on the Oak Hill transcript, and include Freshman Composition (6 hours), United States History (6 hours), Pre-Calculus (6 hours), and select online college courses.
 All courses are unweighted in the GPA.

 Oak Hill Academy and the Microsoft Corporation have a relationship which allows students to pursue Microsoft Certifications during high school in Word, PowerPoint, Outlook, Access, and Excel.